croixk/rewards_program/README.md

 ## Background and Description

-This is an API application that creates a collection of endpoints for a brand-based rewards system, to be part of a microservice oriented architecture application per the specifications outlined in the Fetch Rewards Backend Software Engineering coding exercise directions.
+This is an API application that creates a collection of endpoints for a brand-based rewards system, to be part of a microservice architecture application per the specifications outlined in the Fetch Rewards Backend Software Engineering coding exercise directions.

 ## Requirements and Setup
 ### Ruby/Rails